Are Rubber Mats Recyclable?

-Related Product: Greatmats Interlocking Rubber Tile 1/2 Inch x 4x4 Ft.
+Related Product: Greatmats Interlocking Rubber Tile 1/2 Inch x 4x4 Ft. - N/A

 Start with Recycled Rubber MatsAs you shop for rubber mats, you’ll find that many of these products are made either partially or entirely from recycled rubber.
 Sometimes called regrind rubber, this rubber is often sourced from old car tires, which helps to keep those tires out of landfills.

 Buying recycled rubber mats offers several advantages.
 Recycled products can contribute to LEED points for new construction, and they can also be valuable marketing pieces that help you to demonstrate your business ethics and better connect with your target audience.